Generic Name: bosentan (Oral route)

 Therapeutic Class: Antihypertensive

 Uses For Tracleer

-This medicine is available only under a special restricted distribution program called the Tracleer Access Program (T.A.P.).
+This medicine is available only under a special restricted distribution program called the Tracleer REMS (risk evaluation and mitigation strategy) Program.

 Before Using Tracleer